logo image

 1560s - the Castle of Mey was built for George Sinclair.

 1600s? - Canisbay Kirk / Church was built where the Chapel of St Drostan once stood.
-Jan de Groot's Grave Stone can be viewed in the Kirk.
+Jan de Groot's Grave Stone can be viewed just inside the Kirk door.

 1874 - the Highland Railway reached Thurso, 20 miles west of John O Groats.